rpeszek/present-higher-rank/src/P0_intro.md

 Intro
 -----

-Lamba abstraction, forall quantification, and scoping are all very related.
+Lamba Calculus (abstraction + application), forall quantification, and scoping are all very related.

-Talking points: what is the scope of x?  what x can be?
+Talking points: what is the scope of `x` here?  what can applied to `x`?

 ```
 λx. t